0xridwanobafunso/0xridwanobafunso/README.md

 ### Suya.js

-Suya is a simple, fast middleware(s) that adds caching layer on top of your Express.js API response to reduce latency and increase performance.
+[Suya.js](https://oss.ridwanobafunso.com/suya/docs) is a simple, fast middleware(s) that adds caching layer on top of your Express.js API response to reduce latency and increase performance.

 ## Products

 ### Joojoo.app

-Joojoo.app is an interactive gaming app that allow you to have fun at zero cost.
+[Joojoo.app](https://joojoo.app) is an interactive gaming app that allow you to have fun at zero cost.
 Make a link to your profile and send it to all of your contacts to see what your friends think of you.

 ## Blog